alccrts/SQL_Projects/Data Cleaning (The Met Art Data).md

 WHERE AccessionYear IS NULL
 ```

 At this point I was satisfied that the data was sufficiently clean for my purposes.
 The final step I took was to merge another the column in a separte table that I had created to clean the countries list.
-I then exported the data as a CSV file and uploaded it to Tablaeu.
+I then exported the data as a CSV file, ready to be uploaded to Tablaeu or similar to analyse further.

 ```sql